Euphaedra grilloti

 Euphaedra grilloti is a butterfly in the family Nymphalidae.
 It is found in the north-eastern part of the Democratic Republic of the Congo and the Republic of the Congo (Mbamu island).
+It is known only from the type locality Congo: Congo Brazzaville, Ile M’Bamou and a locality in DRC.It is in the Euphaedra ceres group of species.